 This falls in line with a statement made of the official lolesports website where Riot Games’ Nick Allen states:

 Looking forward to the future, we’re working closely with all of the regional leagues to align our schedules and build in more time between the regional qualifiers and Worlds.
-This will help minimize the constraints that were unavoidable this year, provide more practice times for teams, and allows us to providing a transparent and exciting live group draw for fans that commemorates the start of Worlds.
+This will help minimize the constraints that were unavoidable this year, provide more practice times for teams, and allows us to provide a transparent and exciting live group draw for fans that commemorates the start of Worlds.

 Our sources complement information by a senior executive at OnGameNet’s Chinese partner Keahoarl who stated on a private Chinese forum that the Winter season of The Champions has been cancelled and that OnGameNet will be adapting the LCS format in 2015.
 [Clarification note: The Senior executive stated LCS format but our sources mean the two-split season that is currently in place with the LPL/LCS]